CTRIO FAQ0001

-Q: What causes CTRIO to sometimes get double counts or be sensitive to noise?
+Q: What causes the CTRIO/CTRIO2 to sometimes get double counts or be

-A: If the CTRIO is counting double you can bet that it is literally seeing
+A: If the CTRIO/CTRIO2 is counting double it is seeing double edges.

 A: No. However, here are some ideas to possibly solve this: